jgphpc/ISC25/slides/src/spheric25.md

 ---

-## How to pass SPH simulation mesh data to Ascent ?
+## SPH-EXA: How to pass simulation mesh data to Ascent ?

 <div class="flex justify-right">
 <Transform :scale=".8">